 The Starter will attempt to ensure that there is adequate space between boats at this stage of the race.
 Please also listen out for instructions from the Umpires and Marshals.

-Boats being overtaken must give way, move to the meadow’s side, in good time to allow faster boats to follow the racing (line) course.
+Boats being overtaken must give way in good time to allow faster boats to follow the racing (line) course.
 Failure to obey this request and other instructions from Umpires may result in a time penalty or disqualification.
 Time bonuses will not be awarded, penalties may.
 Complaints of interference must be registered with the Chief Umpire.

 Coaches please, help the Umpires and instruct your coxes and scullers on Port and Starboard manoeuvres.

 Crews should be aware of other river traffic not involved in the race.
-Once crews have passed the Red House restaurant (large glass-fronted building (refer to course map), all crews must race on the Meadows (cox’s left hand, scullers right hand) side of the river, avoid crossing the centre line of the river to avoid cruisers.
+Once crews have passed the Red House restaurant (recently demolished, empty lot with diggers etc), all crews must race on the Meadows (cox’s left hand, scullers right hand) side of the river, avoid crossing the centre line of the river to avoid cruisers.

 THE RIVER WILL NOT BE CLOSED TO OTHER CRAFT.